LBHackney-IT/lbhackney-it.github.io/docs/frontend-development/how_to_guides.md

----
-id: how_to_guides
-title: How to consume HackIT's MicroFrontend
+# How to consume HackIT's MicroFrontend
----
 ## Introduction

 We have created a video that gives developers a good understanding of how buld microfronted using HackIT's tools.